aristov/htmlmodule/README.md

 </script>
 ```

-This is the simpliest way to start use the htmlmodule in your project.
+This is the simpliest way to start using the HTML Module in your project.

 ## Accessibility

-Applications, assembled by htmlmodule are accessible by design.
+Applications, assembled by HTML Module are accessible by design.
 This depends generally on a proper and accurate usage of the markup language semantics.
 Read [the spec](https://html.spec.whatwg.org),
 [the API reference](https://aristov.github.io/htmlmodule/dist/api/identifiers.html)